SaintKiri/charToNATOAlph/README.md

 # How to use:
 Before you try run this through any kind of command line, make sure you have Java installed on your machine.
+(Of course download the java file so you can actually run it, duh)
 1. Open up your command line
 2. Run the code like this:
 ```